 The following organisations all run events that will be of interest to children and young people with vision impairment.
 These events are designed to be inclusive, fun, and supportive, offering opportunities for growth, learning, and connection.
-Follow the links to their event pages for more details and to find activities.
+Follow the links to their event pages for more details and to find activities of interest to the children, young people and families you work with and support.

 New College Worcester – events